 Part 1: Rollback of the Clean Water Rule

 Comment by August 28Extended: September 27

-For information on the rule, the rollback proposal, and how to comment, see Defending Our Waters.
+For information on the Clean Water Rule, the rollback proposal, definitions of “waters of the US” and how to comment, see Defending Our Waters.

 ROLLBACK OF CLIMATE POLLUTION AND FUEL ECONOMY STANDARDS FOR CARS, SUVs AND LIGHT TRUCKS